Generalized Holographic and Ricci Dark Energy: Cosmological Diagnostics and Scalar Field Realizations: Case with interaction and curvature

 The form obtained in Eq.~(\ref{carolina41}) is particularly useful because it allows $ h_{GR,I,k}^2(z) $ to be written as the sum of three distinct contributions: one from dark matter, one from curvature, and one from dark energy.
 The term $ \Omega_{m0} (1+z)^{3(1-d^2)} $ represents the dark matter component, while $ \Omega_{k0} (1+z)^2 $ corresponds to the curvature contribution.
 Consequently, the following expression for $ \rho_{D_{GH},k}(z) $ can be obtained:

 We now want to write the expression of $h^2_{GR,I,k}$ and $\rho_{D_{GR},I,k}$ as functions of the parameter $x$ obtaining:

-We now want to calculate the expressions of the dimensionless energy density of DE $\Omega_{D_{GR},I,k}$, the evolutionary form of the dimensionless energy density of DE $\Omega'_{D_{GR},I,k}$, the pressure $p_{D_{GR},I,k}$, the EoS parameter $\omega_{D_{GR},I,k}$ and the deceleration parameter $q_{GR,I,k}$ for this case.\\ In order to obtain the final expression of the dimensionless energy density of DE for this case, we use the relation:
+We now want to calculate the expressions of the fractional energy density of DE $\Omega_{D_{GR},I,k}$, the evolutionary form of the fractional energy density of DE $\Omega'_{D_{GR},I,k}$, the pressure $p_{D_{GR},I,k}$, the EoS parameter $\omega_{D_{GR},I,k}$ and the deceleration parameter $q_{GR,I,k}$ for this case.\\ In order to obtain the final expression of the fractional energy density of DE for this case, we use the relation:

 Using the expression of $h^{2}_{GR,I,k}$ derived in Eq. (\ref{carolina42}), we obtain:

 Therefore, the final expression of $\Omega_{D_{GR},I,k}(x)$ is given by: